 Professional Grief Counselling

-A Message from the Managing Director on the COVID-19 pandemic
+An Update from the Managing Director on the COVID-19 pandemic – Phase 2

-Our agency has transitioned to a virtual or e-therapy counselling modes and we are open for one on one counselling and support groups.
+Our agency has transitioned to a virtual or e-therapy counselling modes and we are open in this delivery format for one on one counselling and support groups.
+We will continue in this format of delivery of our services during Phase 2 and will gauge how we all fair with the new norms of behaving and offering and receiving services.

 We encourage any one who needs support to use our confidential email (email@example.com) and let us know how we can help; or call us on our confidential phone line at 1-604-873-5013; or, if you are on our webpage drop us a note using firstname.lastname@example.org and we will respond.